two23three/code-challange/README.md

 the salary.js does not have a HTML file as the functionality is displayed within the code the code is well comented and should bring no issues in understanding

+**VERY IMPORTANT POINT**
+please open the html files individualy in the browser

 ## Installation
 You use git clone to be able to download the documents in the GitHub